 This being said, everyone gets nervous.
 Introverts often feel greater unease in social situations than extroverts do, as they are out of their element and expected to adhere to social guidelines that aren’t compatible with their personality.
 And when that social meter runs out… we introverts are out of there!

 Every introvert has been in this situation before.
 I know that I have!
-In these moments, these nervous habits start showing up in even the most confident introvert!
-Here are some of them.
+In these moments, these nervous habits may start showing up in even the most confident introvert.

-7 Nervous Habits Every Introvert Knows Too Well
+7 Nervous Habits That Introverts Know All Too Well

 As an introvert, I have to say: Phone calls are the worst.
 If possible, I try to avoid them at all costs.
 Such is the case for many introverts.
 Phone calls are a magnet for small talk.
 There’s nothing worse than those few moments after answering or placing a call where you have to make awkward chit-chat before discussing the reason for the call.

-Another reason why phone calls are so unpleasant for introverts is the lack of face-to-face contact.
+Another reason why phone calls can be so unpleasant for introverts is the lack of face-to-face contact.
 It’s hard to judge a person’s reactions from their voice alone.
 Physical communication is just as important to introverts as verbal communication.

 There are also those times when people call you… out of the blue!
 Um, no thanks!
 I wasn’t prepared…

 Unfortunately, this means a lot of introverts avoid phone calls out of discomfort.
-I’m super guilty of putting off phone calls, especially when it’s an important (but unpleasant) one.
-But — our phones sometimes come in handy…
+I’m guilty of putting off phone calls, especially when it’s an important (but unpleasant) one.
+But, our phones sometimes come in handy…

 As we all know, introverts generally don’t like the phone — at least, not for calls.
 But cell phones provide a great buffer between an introvert and an uncomfortable social situation.
-Introverts are typically found mindlessly scrolling through social media in corners of parties, pretending that they’re busy — all to avoid dreaded small talk.
+Introverts may be found mindlessly scrolling through social media in corners of parties, pretending that they’re busy — all to avoid dreaded small talk.

-3. They avoid eye contact or don’t maintain it for too long.
+3. They avoid eye contact or don’t maintain it for long.

-Although most introverts prefer one-on-one conversations to small talk, even the former may be tough for anxious introverts, as it requires quite a bit of prolonged eye contact.
+Although most introverts prefer one-on-one conversations to small talk, even the former may be tough for anxious introverts, as it requires prolonged eye contact.
 And even introverts who have no problem with eye contact may find themselves drifting off or zoning out when they’d rather retreat to their safe space — i.e., home.

-Introverts are highly thoughtful and analytic individuals.
+Introverts tend to be highly thoughtful and analytical individuals.
 They often prefer to observe than participate in social situations.
 So when it comes time to talk, introverts can have a hard time speaking their mind, not to mention speaking up at all.
 This is especially true when engaging in conversations with extroverts, who are more talkative, unreserved, and — let’s face it — intimidating.

 This may be a blessing or a curse, depending on how you look at it.
 Introverts are often very focused and introspective and consider their words carefully before speaking.
-The words “think before you speak” have become an unofficial literal mantra for introverts.
+The words, “think before you speak” are an unofficial mantra for introverts.

 5. They bite their nails (or have some other kind of nervous tic).

-I feel that nail-biting is a common nervous habit among introverts, shy people, and individuals with social anxiety.
-(Or maybe it’s just me.)
+Nail-biting is a common nervous habit among introverts, shy people, and individuals with social anxiety (or maybe it’s just me).
 For some, it manifests as a nervous reaction to socializing.
 But while we tend to associate nail-biting with anxiety, it isn’t always so.

 When getting lost in their expansive web of thoughts, introverts can fall victim to nail-biting… or fidgeting… or some other kind of tic or body language that indicates they’re uncomfortable.
 While they may love to let their head float up into the clouds, they may not love their subconscious nervous tics on display for all to see.